lordaake/Mango-Quest/README.md

 1. Clone the repo:
 git clone https://github.com/Noroff-FEU-Assignments/project-exam-1-lordaake.git

-Install the dependencies:
-npm install

 ## Running
-To run the app, use the following command: npm run start
+To access the Mango Quest website, visit the [deployed](https://mango-quest.netlify.app/) site.

 ## Contributing
 Contributions to Mango Quest are welcome.
 Please feel free to open pull requests with your proposed changes or enhancements.